L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 The main actions that can be used are based around "injecting" concepts into the description.

-Those concepts can be random (random words are downloaded from https://random-word-api.herokuapp. com/ and then ChatGTP is instructed to rewrite the description of the world using them as inspiration) or defined by the user.
+Those concepts can be random (random words are downloaded from https://random-word-api.herokuapp. com/) or defined by the user.
+After getting them ChatGTP is instructed to rewrite the description of the world using the concepts as inspiration.

 The effects are usually quite wild and unpredictable, so there are several other commands that